 Australia has employed a policy of drug prohibition for a long time.
 In the late 1960s and early 1970s hundreds of thousands of American troops, many who were addicted to illicit drugs, arrived in Sydney from Vietnam.
 An industry arose to meet their needs, and once the soldiers left, other customers were found.
 When the ‘War on Drugs’ was announced in the 1970s, Australian states followed the lead taken by other countries around the world by tightening drug laws and increasing resources devoted to stopping the use, supply and manufacture of drugs.
 The federal government also showed its support by attempting to prevent drugs from being imported into Australia.

 Today there are literally hundreds of criminal offences relating to drugs – ranging from personal drug possession and drug supply to the more serious offences of drug importation and drug manufacture.
 All of the NSW offences are covered by the Drug Misuse and Trafficking Act 1985 (NSW).
-Many of the importation offences are found in the Customs Act 1901 (Cth).
+Many of the importation offences are found in the Criminal Code Act 1995 (Cth).
 All drug offences potentially carry a gaol sentence, though people caught with drugs other than for their personal use generally find themselves in more serious trouble.

 The criminalisation and punishment of drug offences is supported by the vast majority of voters and any attempt to move away from such prohibition is likely to be met by strong opposition.
 Yet critics of Australia’s current drug policy argue that it is the prohibition – not the drugs themselves –causing the most damage to society.